dhikshanya06/queuectl/README.md

 </p>

 <h3>Dead Letter Queue (DLQ)</h3>
-The Dead Letter Queue (DLQ) holds jobs that have permanently failed.
-This includes commands that did not succeed, even after all retry attempts.
+<p>The Dead Letter Queue (DLQ) holds jobs that have permanently failed.
+This includes commands that did not succeed, even after all retry attempts.</p>
 <ul>
   <li>Move a job to <strong>DLQ</strong> (simulate a failure).</li>
   <li>You can enqueue a job that will fail intentionally.
 For example, use a fake command name:</li>